whatbugsyou/design_mode/README.md

 > reduces the complexity of communicating between multiple objects
 > that communicate by referencing to each other, and will simplify
 > the communication mode from "N to N" to "N to 1 to N".

+## builder
+> separate the construction and representation of object.it means
+> a new way to creat an object other than the normal flow as
+> `new constructor(arg1,arg2)`,and the representation of an object
+> could be more clear and readable for code --- no setter and a
+> string of args when the object is complicated.